Massimo Iorizzo

 704-250-5469 miorizz@ncsu.edu WebsiteBio

-Dr. Massimo Iorizzo is an Associate Professor at NCSU with over 16 years of experience in plant breeding, genetics and genomics.
+Dr. Massimo Iorizzo is a Professor at NCSU with over 16 years of experience in plant breeding, genetics and genomics.
 Iorizzo’s research aims to establish genetic and genomic resources to elucidate the genes involved in quality and nutritional characteristics of plants, including the accumulation of health promoting compounds (e.g. anthocyanin, carotenoids, flavanols) in fruits and vegetables, in addition to other economically important plant characteristics, such as disease resistance.
 Target crops in Iorizzo’s research program include banana, blueberry, carrot, cranberry, pineapple, potato, spinach and sweetpotato.

 In 2024, Iorizzo was appointed associate director of Plants for Human Health Institute.